About Indigenous Music Countdown

 - We recognize that Aboriginal musicians and the sound recording industry are a significant contributor to the economic development of Canada’s music industry.

 - We believe in fairness and being impartial in our endeavor to formulate a national chart for Aboriginal music.

 - We believe that as Aboriginal broadcasters that we have a responsibility to raise awareness of Aboriginal music and the artists which create the music.

-The National Aboriginal Music Countdown is produced weekly by NCI FM in Winnipeg, MB.
+The Indigenous Music Countdown is produced weekly by NCI FM in Winnipeg, MB.

 *Chart positions on the Indigenous Music Countdown are determined by input and feedback by our affiliate stations.

 Dave McLeod, Host of the Indigenous Music Countdown

 The Indigenous Music Countdown is coordinated by Executive Producer David McLeod.
 Produced out of Winnipeg, Manitoba by Kaylen Belair. .

 For information on airing the Indigenous Music Countdown on YOUR Radio Station, contact NCI FM at 204-772-8255 or Email email@example.com